prasannakarki77/online-store/README.md

 ## Overview

-A basic online E-Commerce application where users can browse products, view single product details page and add products to cart.
+A basic E-Commerce web application where users can browse products, view single product details page and add products to cart.

 ### Built With